TTT-2/TTT2/README.md

 This addon is based on sourcecode of the "TOT Addon" by KingNJenssons and of the originally TTT gamemode (everything was extremely edited by me).

-If you want to add new items to the shop of a new role, you need to run the command `weaponshop` in the developer console.
+If you want to add new items to the shop of a new role, you need to run the command `shopeditor` in the developer console.
 Chose the role and click an equipment icon.
 Additionally it is possible to connect shops with each other.

 Take a look at this wiki to get more information about "how to create a custom role for TTT": https://github.com/Alf21/TTT2/wiki